 This recipe is a simple chicken curry done homestyle.
 This is a truly approachable curry recipe.
 It’s still work – Indian cooking is not simple – but I made this on a Tuesday night in about an hour.

-Or worse, they tell you to mix some garam masala with some yoghurt and cook your chicken in that.
+The ones that I really don’t like are the ones that are too easy.
+Mix some garam masala with some yoghurt and cook your chicken in that.
+That doesn’t do it for me.
 I’ll take over complicated before I’d make that.
 No contest there.

-Let’s pretend these garam masala and yoghurt recipes don’t exist.
-They shouldn’t really – so it’s not that much of a stretch.
-Let’s focus on as close to authentic as we can get without going crazy.
+This is as close to authentic as I can get without going crazy.
 But I warn you.
 Once you get started, it’s a slippery slope.

 The ones telling you to work really hard are right.
 To get the depth and flavour you need to walk the walk.